edubkendo/atom-racer/README.md

 Your configuration is probably wrong:
 * The path to Racer has to point to the *Racer binary executable* (this is **NOT a directory** we request here).
 * The Rustc source has to point to the *base directory of the source code*.
+* The Atom package *language-rust* is installed and active.

 ### My project tree (tree-view) flickers:
 We use temporary files to communicate with racer and need to place them along with your source files.